'We Believe This May Have Been A Road Rage Incident': FHP On Sawgrass Expressway Shooting

 “For unknown reasons at this time this black Mercedes moves over to the right side of this gray Nissan, lowers the window, and the driver fires a couple of shots toward the passenger side of the Altima,” said FHP Lt.
 Yanko Reyes.

-One of the shots shattered the windows of the Altima.READ MORE: Deadly West Park Crashed Temporarily Shut Down State Road 7
+One of the shots shattered the windows of the Altima.READ MORE: Coast Guard Describes Detailed Search For Missing Boater Reynier Marino: ‘This Is Really A Community Effort’

 “The driver of the gray Altima received minor injuries to his left arm because one of the bullets went through the passenger’s side window and exited through the driver’s side window,” said Reyes.